Published on

 const [loading, setLoading] = useState(true);

-const [items, setItems] = useState(null)
+const [items, setItems] = useState(null);

-let getDataFromService = async (name) => {
+const getDataFromService = async (name) => {

 let { data } = await dummyService.Get(name);